Authorship Tags

 -

-Final artifact rule The tag reflects what appears in the final published text, not the full drafting process.
+Final artifact rule The tag reflects what appears in the final published work, not the full creation process.

 -

-Survival rule If AI-generated text remains in the final work, the level is at least
+Survival rule If AI-generated material remains in the final work, the level is at least

 A2. -

-Replacement rule If AI outputs were fully rewritten and do not appear in the final text, they do not elevate the level beyond
+Replacement rule If AI outputs were fully replaced and do not appear in the final work, they do not elevate the level beyond

 A1. -